 A course of study in Furnishing Skills can establish a basis for further education and employment in the furnishing industry.
 With additional training and experience, potential employment opportunities may be found in furnishing trades as, for example, a furniture-maker, wood machinist, cabinet-maker, polisher, shopfitter, upholsterer, furniture restorer, picture framer, floor finisher or glazier.

-- demonstrate practices, skills and procedures - interpret drawings and technical information - select practices, skills and procedures. - sequence processes - evaluate skills and procedures, and products - adapt plans, skills and procedures.
+- demonstrate practices, skills and procedures - interpret drawings and technical information - select practices, skills and procedures. - · sequence processes - evaluate skills and procedures, and products - adapt plans, skills and procedures.

 Furnishing Skills is a four-unit course of study.
-This syllabus contains six QCAA-developed units as options for schools to select from to develop their course of study.